Tuition and Enrolment Certificate (T2202) information

 If you have reviewed all of this information and still have unanswered questions concerning:

 For all other questions, please contact the Office of the Registrar.
 Please provide your full name and student number.
 It is important to indicate if an amendment is required.
-If your issue needs to be transferred to Fees Services, it may take up to 48 hours (excluding weekends) to return your call due to the large volume of calls from February to April.
+If your issue needs to be transferred to Fees Services, it may take up to five business days (excluding weekends) to return your call due to the large volume of calls in February, March and April.